William L. Sims II: Career

 Sims began his career with Colgate-Palmolive Company in 1924, first as a salesman.
-He quickly rose through the ranks and in 1927 was sent to Milan, Italy to further establish the Italian branch of the company. in 1930 he became the Continental Sales and Advertising Manager for the European branch, headquartered in Paris.
-He spent ten years in Paris, before returning to New Jersey as the assistant to the Edward H, Little, Colgate-Palmolive President.
+He quickly rose through the ranks and in 1927 was sent to Milan, Italy to establish the Italian branch of the company.
+In March of 1927, Sims headed to Milan via Paris, accompanied by his wife, sister, and 8-month-old son, Wythe.
+In April of 1927, Sims founded the Italian subsidiary of Palmolive, starting in the Touring Hotel in Milan.
+Products were initially imported from the US, but eventually local third parties were contracted.
+In 1930 he became the Continental Sales and Advertising Manager for the European branch, headquartered in Paris.
+He spent ten years in Paris, before returning to New Jersey as the assistant to the Edward H. Little, Colgate-Palmolive President.

-From 1943-44 Sims served as the head of Drugs and Chemical Unit at the Office of Price Administration in Washington, DC.
+From 1943 to 1944 Sims served as the head of Drugs and Chemical Unit at the Office of Price Administration in Washington, DC.
 He returned to Colgate-Palmolive as the Vice President of Foreign Operations in 1945.
 He later became the first President of Colgate-Palmolive International (1952) and was elected President of the Colgate-Palmolive Company in July 1955.

-He retired from the company in March 1957 after 33 years of service and moved to Orlando, Florida.
-Once in Florida he returned to his farming roots and established Sims Groves, Inc.
+Sims retired from the company in March 1957 after 33 years of service.
+He returned to Orlando, Florida, where he and his family maintained a home for many years at his grove.
+His wife Kathleen named the residence Val Fleuri, after a residence they had inhabited in Paris.
+Once back in Florida he returned his focus to his farming roots.
+His uncle Will had recommended Sims make investments in central Florida real estate starting with the late 1920's boom and Sims had acquired grove property in Orange County and, later, in Lake County, and established Sims Groves, Inc. Sims Groves was a Gold sponsor of the Citrus Open for several years from 1965.

+He remained active in his retirement, engaging in a variety of civic, charitable, and business investment activities.
+In 1959, as chairman of the board, Sims was part of Electronic Development Corp., a start-up established to produce specialized electronics for the defense industry.
+Types of equipment in their operational plans included those related to missile guidance, missile tracking, R&D, and industrial electronics.

-Sims served as a founding member and Secretary-Treasurer of the St. Augustine Historical Restoration and Preservation Commission from 1959-1969, appointed by Governor LeRoy Collins.
-He was also a member of the Executive Committee of the Auburn Alumni Association, a trustee of the Auburn University Foundation, a trustee for the Ringling School of Art, and served as the director of the Orlando Art Association (Loch Haven Art Center), the Loch Haven Park Board, and the Florida National Bank at Orlando.
+Sims served as a founding member and Secretary-Treasurer of the St. Augustine Historical Restoration and Preservation Commission from 1959 to 1969, appointed by Governor LeRoy Collins.
+He was also a member of the executive committee of the Auburn Alumni Association, a trustee of the Auburn University Foundation, a trustee for the Ringling School of Art, and served as the director of the Orlando Art Association (Loch Haven Art Center), the Loch Haven Park Board, and the Florida National Bank at Orlando.